albertopiras/nodejs-file-censure/README.md

 This NodeJS program will give you a copy of a file censuring the words you want.

+This is useful if you are handling with very big files.
 The file will be read a part for time, and for each part will be censured the desired word.
-In this way you can censure enouth big file, and not only simple short text.
+In this way you can censure enough big file, and not only simple short text.

 ### What is this repository for?